What to expect and how you can speed up the process.

-Applying for a new balance transfer credit card can takes 10 to 15 minutes or more, but many card providers offer an online conditional decision on your application within minutes.
-If you indicated on your application the balances to transfer, it could take up to two weeks for you to see the debt in your new account.
+Applying for a new balance transfer credit card can take 10 to 15 minutes or more, but many card providers offer an online conditional decision on your application within minutes.
+If you request the balance transfer on your application, it could take up to six weeks after you receive your new card for you to see the debt in your new account.

 How long will it take for my new bank to process my balance transfer?

 |Bank of America||Up to 14 days|

 |Chase||Up to 21 days|

 |Citi||Up to 21 days|

 |Discover||Up to 14 days|

 |PenFed Credit Union||Up to 30 days|